 2Figures exclude contingency.

-JORC Compliant Resource Statement
+JORC Compliant Reserve and Resource Statements

-York Potash Project has a JORC compliant Inferred Mineral Resource Estimate of 2.66 billion tonnes of 85.7% Polyhalite within an area representing 7% of the York Potash Area of Interest.
+York Potash Project has a JORC compliant Mineral Resource Estimate of 2.66 billion tonnes of 85.7% Polyhalite within an area representing 7% of the York Potash Area of Interest.

 The JORC compliant Inferred Mineral Resource Estimate was prepared by independent consultants SRK Consulting (UK) Ltd.